 A secure, resilient and prosperous Pacific Community, whose people are educated and healthy and manage their resources in an economically, environmentally and socially sustainable way.

 SPC is committed to helping Pacific Island countries and territories (PICTs) address the risks posed by climate variability and climate change.
 The Pacific region has for centuries been vulnerable to natural climate hazards such as floods, droughts and cyclones.
-The frequency of such events varies from year to year and decade to decade due to phenomena such as the El Niño Southern Oscillation.
-Climate change resulting from increased greenhouse gases is posing additional risks for the region, such as increasing air and sea surface temperatures.
-SPC is working to help PICTs respond to the risks and impacts of climate variability and climate change through its sectoral work and its ‘whole of organisation’ approach and in partnership with other members of the Council of Regional Organisations in the Pacific (CROP).
+The frequency of such events varies over time due to phenomena such as the El Niño Southern Oscillation.
+Climate change resulting from increased greenhouse gases emissions is posing additional risks for the region, such as increasing air and sea surface temperatures.
+SPC is working to help PICTs respond to the risks and impacts of climate variability and climate change through its sectoral work and its ‘whole of organisation’ approach, in partnership with other members of the Council of Regional Organisations in the Pacific (CROP).

 The strategy provides an overarching framework for SPC’s climate change work, sets organisational objectives and identifies key result areas against which progress can be monitored.

-The climate change engagement strategy targets three strategic outcomes that are linked directly to SPC’s vision.
-These are:
+The climate change engagement strategy targets three strategic outcomes:

 - Strengthened capacity of Pacific Island communities to respond effectively to climate change